Clear Light: Aftermath

 Cliff De Young went on to become an actor in more than 80 films and television series.
 Dallas Taylor, who had played previously with John Sebastian and alongside Lowell George in the pre-Little Feat group The Factory, later became a member of Crosby, Stills and Nash, Manassas and the Stephen Stills Band.
 He died on January 18, 2015, of complications from viral pneumonia and liver disease at the age of 66.

 Ralph Schuckett went on to play on The Monkees single "Porpoise Song" and The Peanut Butter Conspiracy album For Children of All Ages.
 He later joined Todd Rundgren's Utopia and became a popular session player for TV soundtracks.
 Michael Ney also played on "Porpoise Song" and For Children of All Ages, among other session work.
 Doug Lubahn played bass on several of The Doors' albums, including Strange Days, Waiting for the Sun, and The Soft Parade.
 In addition to writing the hit "Treat Me Right", performed by Pat Benatar, he was a member of Billy Squier's band.
 He died on November 20, 2019, at the age of 71.

 Robbie Robison ended up in Oregon.
 He died in 2000.

 Bob Seal later gigged with Gale Garnet and the Gentle Reign, Transatlantic Railroad, and Redlegs.
 Danny Kortchmar worked with Carole King for a while, and then with James Taylor for many years.
+Seal died in 2019.